elvisguillen/heightllc.com/src/pages/team_member/andrea-harris.md

 portrait: /files/andrea harris_research.png
 intro: >-
-  Andrea Harris joined the firm In June 2017 as Senior Vice President of the Height Capital Market's Healthcare team.
+  Andrea Harris joined the firm In June 2017 as Senior Vice President of the Height Capital Markets Healthcare team.
 details: >-
   Andrea has a decade of experience in federal health policy.
 She served as an aide to Senate HELP Committee Chairmen Ted Kennedy and Tom Harkin during the